A Design for Life

 "A Design for Life" is a single by Welsh band Manic Street Preachers from their fourth studio album, Everything Must Go (1996).
-Released on 15 April 1996, the song peaked and debuted at number two on the UK Singles Chart.
+It was written by James Dean Bradfield, Sean Moore and Nicky Wire, and produced by Dave Eringa and Mike Hedges.
+Released on 15 April 1996 by Epic Records, the song debuted and peaked at number two on the UK Singles Chart.

-Origins
+Composition

 The title was inspired by the debut Joy Division EP, An Ideal for Living.
-The opening line of the song 'Libraries gave us power' was inspired by a legend engraved over the entrance to the former library in Pillgwenlly, Newport, 15 miles from the band's home town of Blackwood in Wales: 'Knowledge is Power'.
+The opening line of the song, 'Libraries gave us power', was inspired by the legend "Knowledge is Power" engraved in stone above the top floor central window of the library in Pillgwenlly, Newport, 15 miles from the band's home town of Blackwood.
 The next line, 'then work came and made us free', refers to the German slogan Arbeit macht frei that featured above the gates of Nazi concentration camps and which had been used previously by the band in their song "The Intense Humming of Evil" on the album The Holy Bible.